kairos-sports-tech/interview-challenges/css-challenge/Readme.md

 ### `npm run format`

-This will format your code automiatically.
+This will format your code automatically.

 ## Evaluation criteria

-Heres what we are looking for to figure out if this is a good solution:
+Here's what we are looking for to figure out if this is a good solution:

 - Does it look like goal.png
 - Do your css class names help to understand your styling